thothom/thothom.com/docs/integrations/nestjs.md

 # NestJs

-Techmmunity Symbiosis has a integration with NestJs, so you can work with the framework without worry about the integration with the database.
+_Symb_ has a integration with NestJs, so you can work with the framework without worry about the integration with the database.

 ## Installation